miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* Added tests for animations and entities.
+* The project is now available for installation as a package.
 * New music for the Victory screen.
 * Refactored the code by moving all managers into a new package called 'managers' to enhance maintainability.
 Additionally, various classes and functions were further refactored to improve code readability and maintainability.
 * Improved overall sound management for the game.